open-telemetry/opentelemetry-dotnet/docs/logs/getting-started/README.md

-Adding logging providers, obtaining `ILogger` instance, etc. could be done differently based on the application type depending on if the application type is already setting up a `ILogger` based logging pipeline.
+Adding logging providers, obtaining `ILogger` instance, etc. could be done differently based on the application type depending on if the application type is already setting up an `ILogger` based logging pipeline.

 > **Note**
 > Application types like [ASP.NET Core](https://learn.microsoft.com/aspnet/core)